CesiumGS/3d-tiles/bbgl/README.md

 ### Batch Table

-In the Binary glTF section, each vertex has a zero-based `batchId` attribute (_TODO: type_) indicating which model it beyonds to, which allows models to be batched together and still be identifiable.
+In the Binary glTF section, each vertex has a `batchId` attribute (_TODO: type_) in the range `[0, number of models in the batch - 1]`.
+The `batchId` indicates the model to which the vertex belongs.
+This allows models to be batched together and still be identifiable.

 The batch table maps each `batchId` to per-model properties.
 If present, the batch table immediately follows the header and is `batchTableLength` bytes long.